twistlock/whoc/README.md

 Options:
- -p, --port                 Port of remote server, defaults to 8080 -e, --exec                 Wait for exec mode for static container runtimes, waits until an exec to the container occurred -b, --exec-bin             In exec mode, overrides the default binary created for the exec, default is /bin/enter -a, --exec-extra-argument  In exec mode, pass an additional argument to the runtime so it won't exit quickly -r, --exec-readdir-proc    In exec mode, instead of guessing the runtime pid (which gives whoc one shot of catching the runtime),
+ -p, --port                 Port of remote server, defaults to 8080 -e, --exec                 Wait-for-exec mode for static container runtimes, waits until an exec to the container occurred -b, --exec-bin             In exec mode, overrides the default binary created for the exec, default is /bin/enter -a, --exec-extra-argument  In exec mode, pass an additional argument to the runtime so it won't exit quickly -r, --exec-readdir-proc    In exec mode, instead of guessing the runtime pid (which gives whoc one shot of catching the runtime),